About Los Angeles International Airport (LAX)

 Los Angeles International Airport is located just off the Pacific Coast Highway (Highway 1), near the intersection of Interstates 405 and 105 (Highway 1 is also named Lincoln Boulevard just north of the airport and Sepulveda Boulevard just south of the airport).
-From Los Angeles, take Interstate 405 South, turn off onto Interstate 105 West and follow signs to the airport.
+From Downtown Los Angeles, take Interstate 10 west towards Interstate 405, then head south along Interstate 405.
+Take exit 46, turn left onto La Cienega Boulevard, then right onto Century Boulevard.
+Take exit 46 and follow signs to the airport.
 Traffic is heavy at peak times and the airport recommends using public transport.
-The journey time from central LA varies widely, but may be up to one hour.
+The journey time from central LA varies widely but may be up to one hour.

 Transfer between terminals:

-Los Angeles International Airport is located 32km (20 miles) southwest of downtown Los Angeles.
+Los Angeles International Airport is located roughly 32km (20 miles) southwest of downtown Los Angeles and around 53km (33 miles) from Disneyland.

 +1 855 463 5252